addy-dclxvi/void-bspwm-dotfiles/README.md

 ## Introduction
-A repository contains personal backup of my Void Linux setup.
+A repository contains personal backup of my Debian Linux setup.

 ## Preview
 ### Click to play the short video